 During the consultation period, we understand concerns were raised about the perceived effects of part night lighting on crime and we worked closely with Norfolk Police to determine whether any areas should be excluded from the scheme.
 However, a 2015 national study into the effects of reduced street lighting found little evidence of harmful effects of part night lighting on road collisions or crime in England and Wales.

-As the consultation and review period have been completed we are unlikely to make any changes to part night lighting.
-We will continue to support Norfolk Police and therefore if you are concerned about crime levels in your area, please contact them in the first instance.
+As the consultation and review period have been completed we are unlikely to make any changes to part night lighting but we will continue to support Norfolk Police where they have identified a change since the consultation and believe dusk to dawn lighting will help reduce crime.